hearmeneigh/fchat-rising/README.md

 ## How to Set Up Ads

 1. Open a conversation channel of your preference, such as `#Sex Driven LFRP`
-1. Locate `Ads` dropdown at the top right corner of the channel view
+1. Locate `Ads` dropdown in the top right corner of the channel view
 1. Click `Ads > Edit Channel Ads...`
 1. Enter one or more ads
 1. Click `Save settings`